CosyClub/ProjectTempo/README.md

   The build is managed by CMake, hence the project can be built from command line or in an IDE of your choice.

   1. Clone Repository
   2. If on Linux, run the "install_dependencies.sh" script.
 This works on Debian based systems and Archlinux so far.
-If you're one something out take a look at what packages the script installs and do the equivalent on your system
+If you're using something else take a look at what packages the script installs and do the equivalent on your system
   3. Create a directory "build" in root of repository
   4. Navigate to build directory in terminal
   5. Run the command `cmake ..` from the build directory, this will take a while as it builds Ogre and its dependencies